Rominitch/myBlogSource/DEMO/TestPathfinding/README.txt

 1. Compilation
-  - First go to boost and extract 7zip in place.
+  - First go to Boost-1.68.0 folder and extract 7zip in place.
   - Run solution and compile (VISUAL 2017)

 2. Execution